Muv Cannabis Dispensaries of Florida

 By Danyal Swan September 19, 2023

 As our society becomes increasingly aware of the potential side effects of the various pharmaceutical medications humans are exposed to in order to treat a range of health conditions, we’ve experienced a push to begin replacing those harmful chemicals with a more natural remedy.
-One that shows great promise for treating a wide variety of conditions is cannabis and cannabinoids like CBG.
+One natural substance that shows great promise for treating a wide variety of conditions is cannabis.

-This wonderful plant boasts naturally occurring compounds capable of positively interacting with the human body, most of them with the endocannabinoid system (ECS) – a system of receptors and organs that exist to maintain homeostasis, or a sense of chemical balance, within the body.
+This wonderful plant boasts naturally occurring compounds capable of positively interacting with the human body, particularly within the endocannabinoid system (ECS) – a system of receptors and organs that exist to maintain homeostasis, or a sense of chemical balance within the body.
 Learn more about one of the promising cannabinoid compounds: cannabigerol, or CBG.

 What is a Cannabinoid?